Eventuous/docs/content/docs/application/app-service.md

 You pass the command handler as a function to one of those methods.
 The function can be inline, like in the example, or it could be a method in the command service class.

-In addition, `OnAny` and `OnExisting` need a function, which extracts the aggregate id from the command, as both of those methods will try loading the aggregate instance from the store.
+In addition, you need to specify a function, which extracts the aggregate id from the command, as both of those methods will try loading the aggregate instance from the store.

 {{% alert icon="👉" title="Stream name" %}}
 Check the [stream name]({{< ref "aggregate-stream#stream-name" >}}) documentation if you need to use custom stream names.